ruwanwija/E-Commerce/README.md

 3.Create a function on navigate menu items in header file 3.Create a add to cart function on the home page

+## Shopping view account page
+# Server
+1.Create a address model
+2.Create address Controller
+3.Create address route
+4.Add the address route in to server.js file

+# Client
+1.Create address slice
+2.Add address slice in to the store.js
+3.Design the account page
+4.Create a address and orders two component and connect the account page 5.Add the address content in to config folder
+6.Create address-card component and connect the address component

 ###### Components ########
 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.